 I started Prime Massage and Sports Medicine in Bellingham in 2012 - one of the first private practice athletic training clinics in the country.
-I became a licensed massage therapist in 2012 to be able to offer athletes a more holistic approach to healing and prevention of injury.
+I became a licensed massage therapist in 2012 to be able to offer the active community and athletes a more holistic approach to healing and prevention of injury.

 Is there one experience you can point to that has influenced the way you practice?

 Within the first month of moving to Bellingham, I took a wrong step in the backcountry.
-I sustained a Weber-C fracture of the left ankle.
+I blew out my entire left ankle - fractures, dislocations, and ruptured ligaments.
 I’d have to say that the entire process of being a patient - going through an emergency rescue, having surgery, and going through rehab - has made me a better practitioner.